How To Develop A Recruitment Strategy That Hires Fast

 Executive / Senior Leader LinkedIn, referrals Retained search, professional associations

 Activate at least two channels on day one of the search.
-Staggering your postings over weeks kills momentum and extends your time-to-fill unnecessarily.
+Staggering postings over weeks kills momentum and extends your time-to-fill unnecessarily.

 The companies that hire fastest don’t wait until a role opens to start sourcing.
-They keep a warm list of potential candidates for roles they know they’ll hire into eventually.
-Even if you only add two or three contacts a month, that list becomes a real asset when a position opens and you need to move in days, not weeks.
+Instead, they keep a warm list of potential candidates for roles they know they’ll fill eventually.
+Even adding two or three contacts a month builds a real asset.
+When a position opens, you’re reaching out to people who already know your name — not strangers seeing your company for the first time.

-A warm pipeline cuts your sourcing time in half because you’re reaching out to people who already know your name, not strangers seeing your company for the first time.
+A warm pipeline cuts your sourcing time in half because you’re already in conversation with qualified people — not starting from zero every time.

 Step 5.
-Design a fast screening and interview flow
+Design a Fast Screening and Interview Flow

 Every interview round should answer a specific question that the previous round could not.
 If you can’t name the question a round is designed to answer, that round shouldn’t be in your process.
-For most roles at growing SMBs, a four-step process covers everything you need without burning candidates out or losing them to a faster competitor.
+For most roles at growing SMBs, a four-step process covers everything you need — without burning candidates out or losing them to a faster competitor.

 Strong candidates lose interest fast when your process takes more than two weeks from first contact to offer.
 Design your flow to close within that window.